drand/drand-docs/docs/dev-guide/00-Getting-started-devs.md

 ---
-id: getting-started
+id: devs-getting-started
-title: Getting Started - Dev
+title: Getting Started
-description: Guidance for developers seeking to use drand.
+description: A guide for developers to get started with drand
+slug: /developer/
 ---
 # Getting Started - Developers